-What is the purpose of the medicine octreotide?
+What is the purpose of the medicine Octreotide Injection?

-What is the procedure for administering octreotide injection?
+What is the procedure for administering octreotide injections?

 It’s delivered as a shot under the skin or into a muscle, or as a needle inserted into a vein.
 Patients who do not need to be at a medical facility can receive this medicine at home.
 If you’re going to use this drug at home, your doctor or nurse will show you how to prepare it and inject it.